Andbet97/Codember2022/README.md

 ## Run it
 1. Clone the project (or download it)
-2. Execute `python x` in the terminal to run the solution for the challenge 01
+2. Execute `cd challengeXX`.
-3. Execute `python x` in the terminal to run the solution for the challenge 02
+3. Execute `python challengeXX.py` in the terminal to run the solution for the challenge 01

+*replace XX for number of challenge (01, 02, ...)